 We’ve all heard that college is expensive — but after that basic truism, there’s a lot of variability.
 For the 2015-2016 school year, for example, the average published full tuition and fees and room and board costs for one year was $19,548 (for in-state students) and $34,031 (for out-of-state students) at a four-year public college.
 At a four-year, private, nonprofit school it was $43,921.
 But those are just averages.
 And since two-thirds of full-time students get some grant aid, the net cost is really the bottom line you want to consider.
 As your child makes and refines their college list, it’s important to look up the published costs and the predicted net costs of each school.
 In addition to annual estimates, it’ll help to scrutinize the various fees that are counted in these estimates — and the ones that aren’t.

 To figure out what college will really cost, you’ll need to include both billable costs (tuition, fees, and room and board) and indirect costs (everything else, from books and school supplies to laundry and pizza money).
 Here’s a look at what you’ll really pay for college, broken into a few categories.
 These costs are usually listed in a college’s brochure or on its website.
 You can also use College Search to find breakdowns of costs at more than 3,800 colleges and universities.

 These are fixed costs that the family is billed for by the college — such as tuition and fees, and room and board.

 These are the costs that don’t show up on the college bill.
-They include books, supplies and travel, as well as personal expenses such as laundry, telephone and pizza.
+They include books, supplies, and travel, as well as personal expenses such as laundry, phone, and pizza.
 If your child lives and dines off campus, room and board costs will also be indirect costs.
-Your child can control indirect costs to some degree, by making smart spending choices.
+Your child can control indirect costs to some degree by making smart spending choices.

 Tuition and fees